Trump's nicknames for rivals, from 'Rocket Man' to 'Crooked Hillary'

 But in a Sept.
 17 tweet, Trump bestowed a new nickname on the dictator: Rocket Man.

-“Rocket Man is on a suicide mission for himself and for his regime,” Trump said as he tried out the new moniker at the 2017 United Nations General Assembly this week.
+“Rocket Man is on a suicide mission for himself and for his regime,” Trump also said as he tried out the new moniker at the 2017 United Nations General Assembly.

 White House press secretary Sarah Sanders told Fox News it’s a “President Trump original.”